-Proposed expansion will be done on available open land within the existing plant premises.
-As adequate land is available within existing premises, no additional land will be acquired.
+Proposed expansion will be done within the existing plant premises.
+No additional land will be acquired.
 Hence, no other alternative sites are examined.
 The site for the existing plant was finalized considering the ideal location for the industries.
 The proposed plant location is considered based on availability of raw material, power and water from nearby areas and hence it is the best option as far as location is considered.